New vs Old Tax Regime 2026-27 Compared

 Pick Old Regime if:

-- You pay substantial rent and have HRA component
+- You pay substantial rent and have an HRA component

-- You have a home loan with interest > ₹1L/year
+- You have a home loan with interest above ₹1L/year

 - You contribute to NPS

-Yes, salaried employees can switch every year.
-When filing your ITR, simply select the regime that saves more tax for that financial year.
-You are not locked in.
+Yes — salaried employees can switch every year.
+When filing your ITR, select the regime that saves more for that financial year.
+You’re not locked in.

 How to Inform Your Employer

-At the start of each financial year (April), your employer asks which regime you want for TDS deduction.
-You can:
+At the start of each financial year (April), your employer asks which regime you want for TDS deduction purposes.
+Options:

-- Choose new regime (default if you don’t respond)
+- New regime (default — if you don’t respond, this is what they’ll use)

-- Choose old regime by submitting Form 12BB declaring your investments and rent
+- Old regime — opt in by submitting Form 12BB with your investment and rent declarations

-Even if your employer deducts TDS based on one regime, you can change your choice when filing your ITR in July.
+Even if your employer deducts TDS under one regime, you can switch when filing your ITR in July.
+The final liability and refund get settled then.

 Final Recommendation

-- Income < ₹15 lakh: New regime is simpler and usually better
+- Income < ₹15 lakh: New regime is simpler and usually cheaper

-Use our free Tax Regime Comparison Calculator to instantly see which regime saves more tax for your specific salary and deductions.
-The calculator handles all the math including standard deduction, 87A rebate, surcharge, and 4% cess.
+Use our free Tax Regime Comparison Calculator to see which saves more for your exact income and deductions — including standard deduction, 87A rebate, surcharge, and 4% cess.

-For your full salary picture including take-home calculation under both regimes, try our CTC Salary Calculator.
+For your full salary picture including take-home under both regimes, use our CTC Salary Calculator.

 Related Reading